![[GoMLX Mascot]](gomlx_gopher2.jpg)

 %rm gradOfF f

-. removed func gradOfF
+. removed func gradOfF . removed func f

-Variables and Context¶
+Variables and scope¶

 Computation graphs are pure functions: they have no state, they take inputs, return outputs and everything in between is transient.